Toggle: English / Spanish

 Neurogenic bladder is a problem in which a person lacks bladder control due to a brain, spinal cord, or nerve condition.

 Several muscles and nerves must work together for your bladder to hold urine until you are ready to empty it.
 Nerve messages go back and forth between the brain and the muscles that control bladder emptying.
 If these nerves are damaged by illness or injury, the muscles may not be able to tighten or relax at the right time.

 Disorders of the central nervous system commonly cause neurogenic bladder.
 These can include:

 Damage or disorders of the nerves that supply the bladder can also cause this condition.
-This can include:
+These can include:

-- Alcoholic neuropathy (nerve damage due to long-term, heavy alcohol use)
+- Nerve damage due to long-term, heavy alcohol use

 - Nerve damage due to pelvic surgery

 - Nerve damage from a herniated disc or spinal canal stenosis